rust-project-primer/book/src/measure/readme.md

 | [Bencher](https://bencher.dev/) | Aggregates benchmark results, allowing you to see how performance changes over time.                                                                                           |
 | [GitLab](https://gitlab.com/)   | GitLab has the ability to visualize code coverage and test results measured in CI jobs in merge requests, allowing developers to assess how well new code is covered by tests. |

-This chapter focusses on showing you how you can measure properties of your codebase continuously, and what options you have for aggregating this information and use it in decision-making processes.
+This chapter focuses on showing you how you can measure properties of your codebase continuously, and what options you have for aggregating this information and use it in decision-making processes.
 Naturally, this chapter can't cover every single metric you might care about, but it can give you an